-Gluten free Italian pignoli cookies are perfect for Christmas.
+Gluten free Italian pignoli cookies, also known as Amaretti con Pignoli, are perfect for Christmas.
 You might like to add these wonderful Italian almond and pine nut cookies to your easy gluten free baking list for the holidays.
 You only need 5 ingredients to make the best Italian Christmas cookies too.

-Along with almond paste, the main ingredient, you need sugar, pine nuts, egg whites, and salt.
+Along with almond paste, the main ingredient, you need sugar, pine nuts, egg whites, and salt for these classic Italian cookies.
 The sweetness of the almond paste pairs beautifully with the earthy, nutty taste of the pine nuts.
 Being crisp on the outside but chewy on the inside makes these almond and pine nut cookies perfectly delicious.

 Add the almond paste, sugar and salt to a food processer and pulse a few times until it’s the consistency of sand.
 Next add the egg whites to make a soft dough.
 Divide the dough into pieces to make the cookies.
 You should get about 25 gluten free Italian pignoli cookies from the mixture.

 Roll each dough ball in pine nuts then arrange them on parchment paper lined baking sheets.
 Silicon baking mats would be an alternative.
-Finally bake them, allow them to cool and dust in powdered sugar.
+Finally bake them, allow them to cool on wire racks, and dust in powdered sugar.

 Known in Italy as ‘amaretti con pignoli’, these are one of the best Italian Christmas cookies.
 I just love that nutty flavour!
 The following pignoli cookie recipe is an authentic recreation of the classic cookies that you’ll find in any Italian bakery during the holidays.